jungbumwoo/my_obsidian/kafka/Connect.md

 Unlike connectors and converters, these are entirely optional.

-### Deploying Kafka Connect
+### standalone mode vs distributed mode

-When we add a connector instance, we specify its logical configuration.
-It’s physically executed by a thread known as a task.
+In standalone mode, Kafka Connect runs on a single _worker_ In distributed mode, connectors and their tasks are balanced across multiple workers.

 ----